-Holy basil is a plant in the same family as mint and has many of the same medicinal properties.
+Holy basil is a plant in the same family as mint and has a lot of the same medicinal properties.
 It is also an important part of Indian cooking because it adds flavor to dishes.

-Common or sweet basil’s leaves have a lighter shade overall, have deep parallel veins, and grows in dome-like clumps rather than spreading outwards as holy basil does.
+Common or sweet basil’s leaves are a lighter shade of green, have deep parallel veins, and grow in bushy clumps rather than spreading outwards as holy basil does.

-There are many varieties of basil which makes it’s easy to get them mixed up, so let’s talk about the differences between holy basil and regular basil since they look so similar.
+There are many varieties of basil which makes it easy to get them mixed up, so let’s talk about the differences between holy basil and regular basil since they look so similar.

 Scientific Name: O. tenuiflorum or sanctum